Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1967 - The Fels, Noyes, and Sawtell Dormitory Houses, 48, 88 and 124 3rd Street, North Bennington VT.
-Located at Bennington College.
+1967 - The Bennington College Fels, Noyes, and Sawtell Dormitories, 48, 88 and 124 3rd Street, North Bennington VT.
 Built into the slope so that their height would not dominate the original campus.

-Around 1967 - House in CT.
+Around 1967 - aka Hilltop House, Greenwich CT.
 Featured in Architectural Record Houses of 1967.
 Structural engineers, Severud Associates; HVAC, Thomas Polise; built by August Nelson; landscape design, Peter Rolland.
 Status unknown.

 Around 1968 - aka Woodland House, Chappaqua NY.
 Featured in Architectural Record Houses of 1968.
 Structural engineers, Severud Associates; HVAC, Thomas Polise; built by Louis E. Lee; landscape design, Peter Rolland; photos by ESTO.
 Status unknown.